DarkHobbit/doublecontact/doc/manual.en.md

 * "Load image" - load photo from JPEG or PNG file.
 If contact already contains photo or photo URL, it will be removed;
 * "Save image" - save photo to file of same format as contact source;
+* "Show in new window" - open new window with contact photo.
+It's may be useful for hi-res images;
 * "Set URL" - enter or edit photo URL in separate window.
 If contact already contains photo, it will be removed;
 * "Remove photo" - remove current photo or photo URL from contact.